 Mike receiving his Life Membership from Graham Fahy at the Club presentation in 2015.

-Robyn Cotten during her time with the Orange Runners Club was one of the quite achievers.
+Robyn Cotten during her time with the Orange Runners Club was one of the quiet achievers.
 As quite often happens, initially it was her children that first started with the club and obviously needed mum for transport.
 Robyn then assumed the timing duties each Wednesday and Sunday runs without fail.
 The contribution was quite significant for the fact that the Club was still relying upon a manual timing system that quite often got hectic on Wednesdays when everyone would finish at the same time.

 Graham Fahy has provided an invaluable contribution to the Orange Runners Club over a significant period of time.
 Graham’s first run with the club was in 2002.